openstax/corgi/README.md

 ### Generate a pipeline file
 - Run `yarn build [path/to/output]`

   Note: Directory for output path must exist.
-If no path argument is given, the pipeline will output to stdout.
+If no path argument is given, the pipeline will output to `pipeline.yml` in the current working directory.

 ### Development
 - There is no test suite in this repo, but a `yarn lint` command is provided to lint your work.
 This project uses `standard` to lint.